+Figure 16: Example of statistical multiplexing gain

 FWA Networks technology trend

 Until around year 2000, when the forecast for development of FWA networks were much more encouraging, in particular in millimetric frequency bands, the "technology fight" between P-MP and MP-MP technologies, both claimed to be the best choice, was very strong.
 However, while first generation of P-MP networks were already in place and tested and commercially available, the proponents of MP-MP structures had soon disappeared due to the investment cuts in the field of “pure” FWA, in particular for the millimetric bands where most of the MP-MP studies aimed to; the market had, de facto, no opportunity of real testing MP-MP systems and networks.